author

 About the author

-Born in Stichill, Roxburghshire, on April 13, 1857, he was the son of the Rev. David Cairns and Elizabeth Williamson Smith.
-He studied at Edrom Parish School, the University of Edinburgh, where he graduated M.A. in 1878, and later trained for the ministry at United Presbyterian College in Edinburgh and at Leipzig University.
+John Cairns (13 April 1857 – 13 May 1922) was a Scottish United Presbyterian minister, writer, and biographer.
+Born in Stichill, Roxburghshire, he was educated at Edrom Parish School and the University of Edinburgh, where he graduated M.A. in 1878.
+He also trained for the ministry at United Presbyterian College in Edinburgh and studied at Leipzig University.

-His working life was rooted in the church.
-After early assistant posts in Dumbarton and Dumfries, he was ordained in 1884 as minister at Buccleuch Street in Dumfries, where he served for decades before retiring in April 1922.
-He also held important committee roles in the United Free Church, including work connected with colonial and continental missions.
+Most of his ministry was spent at Buccleuch Street in Dumfries, where he served from 1884 until his retirement in April 1922.
+Alongside parish work, he held important committee roles in the United Free Church of Scotland, including work connected with overseas and continental church affairs.